 The Compensation Committee has implemented an annual performance review program for our executives, under which annual performance objectives are determined and set forth in writing at the beginning of each fiscal year for American Superconductor as a whole and for each executive individually.
-Annual corporate objectives are proposed by management, reviewed by the Compensation Committee and approved by the Board.
+Annual corporate objectives are proposed by management, reviewed by our Compensation Committee and approved by our Board.
 These corporate objectives target the achievement of specific operational milestones.
 Annual individual objectives focus on contributions that facilitate the achievement of the corporate objectives and are set during the first quarter of each fiscal year.
-Individual measurable objectives are proposed by each executive, reviewed by the chief executive officer, and formed on the basis of recommendations to the Compensation Committee and the Board with regard to executive compensation.
-Annual salary increases, annual bonuses, and annual stock option grants and restricted stock grants to our executives are tied to the achievement of these corporate and individual performance objectives.
+Individual measurable objectives are proposed by each executive, reviewed by the chief executive officer, and formed on the basis of recommendations to our Compensation Committee and our Board with regard to executive compensation.
+Annual salary increases, annual bonuses, and annual stock option grants and restricted stock awards to our executives are tied to the achievement of these corporate and individual performance objectives.

-The Compensation Committee has delegated to Mr. Yurek, our chief executive officer, the authority to make stock option grants and grants of restricted stock awards under our stock incentive plans other than the 2007 Director Stock Plan, subject to limitations set by the Compensation Committee, to our employees other than executive officers.
+Our Board has delegated to Dr. Yurek, our chief executive officer, the authority to make stock option grants and grants of restricted stock awards to our employees other than executive officers under our 2007 Stock Incentive Plan, subject to limitations set by our Board.

-The Compensation Committee has the authority to retain compensation consultants and other outside advisors to assist in the evaluation of executive officer compensation.
+Our Compensation Committee has the authority to retain compensation consultants and other outside advisors to assist in the evaluation of executive officer compensation.